-X.3.2 Launch of 5G Media Streaming service by 5GMS-Aware Application
+4.8.3.3 Launch of 5G Media Streaming session by 5GMS-Aware Application

-With reference to clause X.3.1, this clause a format for a 3GPP Service URL that can be used by a 5GMS-Aware Application (playing the dual role of Portal Application and Media Service Application) to launch a 5G Media Streaming Session using an external service identifier proposed in clause 5.13.6.2.3.
-The proposal is aligned with clause B.1 of TS 26.501 [2] which describes a DNS-based solution to MNO-specific Service Access Information acquisition.

-In this proposal, the 5GMS Media Session Handler plays the role of 3GPP Service Handler.
-A procedure for handling the 5GMS Service URL in the Media Session Handler is proposed in clause 5.13.6.2.4.

-The Media Session Handler plays the role of 3GPP Service Handler for 5GMS Service URLs by registering itself as the URL handler for the domain name ms.launch.3gppservices.org (e.g., by declaring an intent filter in an Android application manifest).
+The Media Session Handler shall play the role of 3GPP Service Handler for 5GMS Service URLs by registering itself as the URL handler for the domain name ms.launch.3gppservices.org (e.g., by declaring an intent filter in an Android application manifest).
 Hence, the Media Session Handler is launched when a 5GMS-Aware Application requests a 5GMS Service URL (e.g., by means of an Android intent filter).

+4.8.3.4 Retrieval of Service Access Information

-Based on the information supplied in the 5GMS Service URL, the Media Session Handler forms the M5 request URL for Service Access Information as follows:
+If it needs to retrieve Service Access Information from the 5GMS AF (because a full set of Service Access Information has not been supplied as additional parameters of the 3GPP Service URL) the Media Session Handler shall decompose the 3GPP Service URL into the prefix, mid-part and suffix, and shall form the M5 request URL for Service Access Information as specified in clause 11.2.2.

-http[s]://{apiRoot}/3gpp-m5/service-access-information/{external_service_id}

-NOTE: This implies a change to clause 11.2.2 in TS 26.512 [16] which currently specifies the use of the Provisioning Session ID to retrieve Service Access Information as the final path element of the request URL.

-1. If the Media Session Handler was invoked with one or more af-host-address query parameters, the Media Session Handler chooses one to substitute into {apiRoot} in the above request URL.
+1. If the 3GPP Service URL carries one or more af-host-address query parameters, the Media Session Handler shall choose one to substitute into {apiRoot} in the above request URL.
+If the port number is omitted from any af-host-address, port 80 (for HTTP) or 443 (for HTTPS) shall be assumed.

-a.
-This corresponds to collaboration scenarios where the 5GMS AF is deployed in the External DN.
+NOTE 1: This corresponds to collaboration scenarios where the 5GMS AF is deployed in the External DN.

-b.
 The party operating the 5GMS AF is responsible for ensuring that the hostname(s) resolve to the correct IP address(es) in the External DN.

-c.
-If the port number is omitted from any af-host-address, port 443 is assumed.

-d.
-If more than one af-host-address query parameter is supplied in the Service URL, the Media Session Handler may use an alternative host endpoint address at reference point M5 if the one it is using fails to respond after some implementation-specific number of retries.
+If more than one af-host-address query parameter is supplied in the 3GPP Service URL, the Media Session Handler may use an alternative host endpoint address at reference point M5 if the one it is using fails to respond after some implementation-specific number of retries.

-2. If the af-host-address query parameter is omitted, the default host name ms.af.3gppservices.org and port number 443 is used instead.
+2. If the af-host-address query parameter is omitted from the 3GPP Service URL, the default host name ms.af.3gppservices.org and port number 80 (HTTP) or 443 (HTTPS) ahall be used instead.

-a.
-This corresponds to collaboration scenarios where the 5GMS AF is deployed in the Trusted DN.
+NOTE 2 This corresponds to collaboration scenarios where the 5GMS AF is deployed in the Trusted DN.

-b.
 The 5G System operator is responsible for supporting resolution of this well-known host name to the correct IP address(es) in the Trusted DN, e.g., by managing appropriate DNS records.

-c.
 The 5G System operator is responsible for ensuring that a resilient service is available at this host endpoint address.
-If the hostname resolves to multiple IP addresses, the Media Session Handler may use a different one at reference point M5 if the one it is using fails to respond after some implementation-specific number of retires.
+If the hostname resolves to multiple IP addresses, the Media Session Handler may use a different one at reference point M5 if the one it is using fails to respond after some implementation-specific number of retries.

-d.
-It is recognised that correct resolution of the hostname may be hampered if the end user configures an alternative DNS resolution service.
-Unless the Media Session Handler can override this and use the 5G System DNS resolution service, this is considered a failure case for 5G Media Streaming session initiation that is reportable to the end user.
+NOTE 3 It is recognised that correct resolution of the hostname may be hampered if the end user configures an alternative DNS resolution service.
+Unless the Media Session Handler is able to override this and use the 5G System DNS resolution service, this is considered a failure case for 5G Media Streaming session initiation that is reportable to the end user.